-The Green Science and Engineering Division is a new division, which commenced in September of 2013.
-It occupies a special position among the nine divisions.
+The Green Science and Engineering Division is a new division, that was established in 2013.
+It occupies a special position among the nine divisions of the Graduate Program of Science and Technology.

-First of all, the entire educational program, including lectures and thesis research guidance, is available in English.
-Also, there is an emphasis on environment and sustainability-related studies, which are important for the future of mankind.
+First of all, the entire educational program, including lectures and research guidance, is conducted in English.
+In addition, emphasis is given to environment and sustainability-related studies, which are vital to the future of humankind.

-To foster cross-disciplinary education, faculty members drawn from all eight other divisions (Mechanical Engineering, Electrical and Electronics Engineering, Applied Chemistry, Chemistry, Mathematics, Physics, Biological Science, Information Science) will be involved in the teaching.
-At the same time, students are expected to associate with a faculty member of one of the eight other regular divisions and join his/her research group to pursue advanced education for thesis research.
+To foster cross-disciplinary education, faculty members from the eight divisions (Mechanical Engineering, Electrical and Electronics Engineering, Applied Chemistry, Chemistry, Mathematics, Physics, Biological Science, Information Science) will be involved in teaching and research guidance.
+At the same time, by joining the research group of the faculty member of their choice, students can receive research guidance and pursue much more advanced research work.